 It’s a perfect go-to especially if you want to sort out your Christmas shopping and enjoy the festive lights on Kings Road 🙂

-7. Leadenhall Market
+7. Leadenhall Market, The City

 I’ve discovered Leadenhall Market soon after arriving in London and have visited it regularly since then, especially at Christmas (for its beautiful Christmas tree and unique atmosphere) and in the summer.